AlexAfanasev/NeuralNetworkVisualization/README.md

 ## Shiny App

 **Please run the shiny app within a modern browser.
-Dont be stupid tryng to use Microsoft Internet Explorer or Edge.**
+Dont be stupid trying to use Microsoft Internet Explorer or Edge.**

 **Run the shiny app:**
 ```r